Making Tax Digital: 8 common myths busted

 Myth 1.
 Making Tax Digital has been postponed

-The roll-out of MTD is already well underway and the first major phase of the initiative, MTD for VAT, is set to begin on 1st April this year.
-Under MTD for VAT, businesses with a turnover above the VAT threshold will have to keep digital records and submit quarterly VAT returns using MTD-compatible software.
+The rollout of MTD has already begun!
+The first major phase of the initiative, MTD for VAT, came into effect on 1st April 2019.
+Under MTD for VAT, businesses with VATable sales above the VAT threshold have to keep digital records and submit quarterly VAT returns using MTD-compatible software.

-HMRC has also said it will look to widen the scope of Making Tax Digital to include Income Tax and Corporation Tax from 2020.
+HMRC has also said it will look to widen the scope of Making Tax Digital to include Income Tax and Corporation Tax in the future.

 Myth 2.
 Making Tax Digital is hugely unpopular